Over You (Daughtry song): Music video

-The video for the song was shot with director P.R.
-Brown in Los Angeles on July 17 and 18, 2007.
-The video was supposed to be premiered on Yahoo! on August 16, but was removed from the site's upcoming video premieres list.
-It later returned for a short time on the list to be released on August 27, 2007, but it was again removed, and was not released schedule.
+The video for the song was shot with director P. R. Brown in Los Angeles on July 17 and 18, 2007.
+The video was supposed to premiere on Yahoo! on August 16, but was removed from the site's upcoming video premieres list.
+It later returned for a short time on the list to be released on August 27, 2007, but it was again removed, and was not release scheduled.
 Chris revealed in an interview that the video was delayed because the band was unsatisfied with certain elements of it, and the video was still in the editing phase.
 He went on to state that they wanted to make sure that they were happy with the video before its release.

 The video was premiered on September 20, 2007 on VH1.com.
 The video is about a girl named Sarah (scene name only), played by Jessica Szohr, who is struggling with alcoholism.
 She is seen at the beginning of the video with her boyfriend at a party, becoming drunk, while her boyfriend watches on in dismay.
 After the party, they end up in a car crash caused by her alcohol problems.
 Following the accident, Sarah is seen grief-stricken and depressed over what she has caused, and cannot seem to get over her alcoholism.
 The video ends with Sarah coming to grips with her problem and seeking help by going to Alcoholics Anonymous.
 The band is shown playing in a broken down house throughout the video.